 - introducing tools and technologies that will enhance your reading and writing processes

 - guiding you in the use of self-assessment and peer-assessment practices to increase your independence and confidence as a writer;

 - providing feedback that coaches, encourages, demands, co-creates, questions, recognizes, and affirms your contribution to our writing and making community

 You will choose the grade you would like to earn this class and complete badges accordingly.
 Earning more badges means you will receive a higher grade.
 Because revision is the most important part of the writing process, you will definitely have to revise all or parts of your badge applications.
 Badges must meet the requirements stated on the website.
-You may submit a badge application as many times as you need to earn the badge; however, the speed with which you move through the course will be slowed down each time your badge application is declined.
-Remember that time marches on, and the final deadline for submitting badge applications is the last day of class.
+You may submit a badge application as many times as you need to earn the badge.

 The Badge Grading System will work as follows:

 - To earn a B in the course, you must earn two (2) project badges plus the Peer Review badge, and the Reflection badge

 - To earn a D in this course, you must earn 1 Research Intensive Project Badge plus Reflection badge

 One research-intensive badge and the Reflection Badge and course survey must be completed in order to pass the course.